‘Fascist’ is a Harris closing argument against Trump. Will the label stick?

 Democrats and some of Donald Trump’s own former aides are calling him a fascist; Trump allies say it’s the Biden-Harris administration that has curtailed liberties.
 Left in the middle may be voters trying to see reality through all the apocalyptic rhetoric.

-Vice President Kamala Harris was expected to make a similar case in what the campaign was billing as her closing argument Tuesday evening from the Ellipse – the very spot near the White House where then-President Trump delivered his Jan.
+At a Washington, D.C., rally Tuesday evening billed as her closing argument, Vice President Kamala Harris called Mr. Trump a “petty tyrant” and called on Americans to “reject the schemes of wannabe dictators.”
+She spoke from the Ellipse – the very spot near the White House where then-President Trump delivered his Jan.
 6, 2021, speech that preceded the storming of the U.S. Capitol by his supporters.

 Trump allies say the accusations of “fascism” are reckless and have endangered Mr. Trump’s safety, inspiring two assassination attempts.
 Moreover, they say it’s the Biden-Harris administration that has actually governed like fascists, policing speech online and using the legal system to try to take down a political rival.

-Note: Editor's note: This article, originally published Oct.
-29, was updated Oct.
-29 with news from Kamala Harris' speech at the Ellipse in Washington, and Oct.
-30 with news of a comment by the president.